antoniogamiz/perl6-gsoc-application/work-report.md

 ## Project Description

-A complete description of the project can be found here [README.md].
+A complete description of the project can be found [here](README.md).

 ## Time line